dheavy/case/README.md

 mypleasure "CASE" — API
 =======================

-The Python-based API for MyPleasu.re, the Pinterest for videos.
+> The Python-based API for MyPleasu.re, the Pinterest for videos — codename 'C A S E'.